nekocode/DepAnPlugin/README.md

 This is a gradle plugin to extract the dependencies between classes, fields and methods in your Android project.
 And save to a sqlite database file.

+It's inspried by the Google's [depan](https://github.com/google/depan) project.

 ## Database structure